Find Grad Schools

 • Dean

-Is There Job Demand for Elementary and Secondary School Education Administrators?
+Is There Going to be Demand for Elementary and Secondary School Education Administrators?

-In 2016, there was an estimated number of 251,300 jobs in the United States for Elementary and Secondary School Education Administrator.
+In the United States, there were 251,300 jobs for Elementary and Secondary School Education Administrator in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Elementary and Secondary School Education Administrator by 2026.
 Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.

 undefined